Eric Roberts: 2016–2019

+2020–present

 In 2020, he starred in several movies including Reboot Camp, Angels Fallen, The Unbreakable Sword, Deported, Collision Earth, Hayalet : 3 Yasam and Top Gunner.
 Furthermore, he starred in the DC Comics short movie Pamela & Ivy and appeared in the fan-made movie Gambit: Playing for Keeps.

+Roberts reprised the role of the Master in Doctor Who audio dramas produced by Big Finish Productions.
 In January 2021, Roberts reprised the role of the Master in Masterful, a special audio drama release celebrating the 50th anniversary of the debut of that character.
-In March 2021, he appeared in his own spinoff series, Master! as well.
+In March 2021, he appeared in his own spin-off series, Master! as well.
 The same year, he took part in the horror movie Escape to the Cove, appeared in the acclaimed short drama The Sleepless, guest starred again in season 17, episode 14 on the TV show Grey's Anatomy, acted in the comedy Peach Cobbler, starred in the TV movie Mommy's Deadly Con Artist.
 He was also involved in the drama movie After Masks, the horror film 616 Wilford Lane and the comedy Mr. Birthday.
+In 2022, he co-starred with Lana Wood in Dog Boy, and as a recurring character in the second season of the HBO series The Righteous Gemstones In 2023, he was a guest star at Season 2 South Wind: On the Edge (created by Miloš Avramović) together with Miloš Biković and William Baldwin.

+In 2022, following the Russian invasion of Ukraine, Roberts announced his support for Ukraine.
+He says he was "one of the biggest stars" in Russia, however, he said, "I was canceled right away and couldn't work there.
+But we're so disappointed in Putin, I wouldn't want to go there anyway.
+But that was half my income, from working in Russia.
+So I go to other places now."

+In September 2024, Roberts was announced as one of the celebrities competing on season 33 of Dancing with the Stars.
+He is partnered with Britt Stewart.
+Roberts's memoir, Runaway Train: or, The Story of My Life So Far, was published through St. Martin's Press on September 17, 2024.
+It was co-written with Vanity Fair contributor Sam Kashner.

 Personal life

-Roberts is a vegan and supporter of animal rights.

-He holds a black belt in Taekwondo and has demonstrated his skills as a fighter in the Best of the Best franchise.
+Ancestry

+On a 2023 episode of Finding Your Roots featuring his sister Julia, it was revealed that their biological paternal great-great-grandfather's surname was actually Mitchell, not Roberts.
+Eric Roberts is a distant cousin of fellow actor Edward Norton.